Every graph is a cut locus: Introduction

 A different approach was considered in \cite{iv1}, where the authors showed that any combinatorial type of finite tree can be realized as a cut locus on some, initially unknown, doubly covered convex polygon.

-Our results here give this approach much more generality, by showing (see Theorem \ref{real_cl}) that every connected graph can be realized as a cut locus; i.e., there exist a Riemannian surface $S_G=(S_G,h)$ and a point $x \in S_G$ such that $C(x)$ is isometric to $G$.
+Our results here give that approach much more generality, by showing (see Theorem \ref{real_cl}) that every connected length graph can be realized as a cut locus; i.e., there exist a Riemannian surface $S_G=(S_G,h)$ and a point $x \in S_G$ such that $C(x)$ is isomorphic to $G$.
 This is a partial converse to Myers' theorem mentioned above.
-If moreover $G$ is cyclic of constant order, then it can be realized on a surface of constant curvature (Theorem \ref{CL_ct_curv}).
+If moreover $G$ is cyclic and regular then it can be realized on a surface of constant curvature (Theorem \ref{CL_ct_curv}).
 In the second part of this paper we show that --roughly speaking-- stability is a generic property of cut locus realizations.

 In a forthcoming paper \cite{iv3} we are concerned about the orientability of the surfaces $S_G$ realizing the graph $G$ as a cut locus.

 Employing the notion of {\sl cut locus structure} \cite{iv2}, one can also regard our results as completing with additional information the surface case in the results of Buchner \cite{Bu1}, \cite{Bu2}, \cite{Bu3}.